-Lickey Hills fire: Crews tackle 400 square metre blaze
+Lickey Hills fire: Crews tackle huge blaze at beauty spot

 - Published

-A large fire has broken out on grassland at Lickey Hills Country Park in Birmingham.
+A large wildfire has broken out in woodland at Lickey Hills Country Park on the edge of Birmingham.

-Twelve fire engines are tackling the blaze which broke out at the beauty spot at 13:15 BST.
+About sixty firefighters are tackling the blaze which broke out at the beauty spot at 13:15 BST.

-About 400 square metres (4,305 sq ft) of land is ablaze in the Rose Hill area of the site in Rednal.
+Thousands of square metres of land is ablaze in the Rose Hill area and three homes have been evacuated.

-Konrad Naglowski, who lives nearby, said the "whole area is covered in smoke and it's difficult to breathe when outside".
+Konrad Naglowski, who lives nearby, said the whole area was "covered in smoke and it's difficult to breathe when outside".

 Crews from Hereford and Worcester Fire Service were joined by teams from Kings Norton, Woodgate Valley and Northfield stations to fight the flames.